Saturday, October 26, 2019

 Click Here to go to the Museum store's online order page for the book.
 We will continue the pre-order special of shipping a signed copy by the author of the book until November 15th.

-Author Jean Flahive will be at Seashore Trolley Museum's store to sign books on the first Saturday of Kennebunkport's Prelude, December 7, from 10 a.m. till 3 p.m.
+Author Jean Flahive will be at Seashore Trolley Museum's store to sign books on the first Saturday of Kennebunkport's Prelude, December 7, from 10 a.m. until 3 p.m.

 Seashore Trolley Museum arrived :)